 If you always set your keys on the table in the hall when you come in, you’ll always be able to find them easily when you go out – and never waste time looking for them.
 And what works with your keys will work with just about everything else that you use regularly, too.
 Your reading glasses.
 Your can opener.
 Your dog leash.
 Develop the habit of keeping the things you use regularly in one place and put them back in that place when you're done using them.

 Routine is the number one way to save time in daily life.
 My friend Andy goes to the same coffee shop every mid-morning – with such regularity that whichever barista is working always has his latté ready for him.
 Now that's a time-saver!
-Routine doesn't always speed up customer service but it certainly makes it easier to find things and get things done.
+A routine doesn't always speed up customer service, but it certainly makes it easier to find things and get things done.
 And it frees the brain for other things, another good thing.

 Menu planning in advance speeds the meal preparation process and simplifies grocery shopping.
 It makes things a lot less stressful, too, if you're not holding a family conference about what you should have that night or worse, having to rush out right before dinner to get some missing ingredient.

-Personally, I can easily spend forty-five minutes figuring out what to wear in the morning – because it's a ploy to stay longer in my warm, comfy bed.
+Personally, I can easily spend 45 minutes figuring out what to wear in the morning – because it's a ploy to stay longer in my warm, comfy bed.
 Guess what?
 It takes me less than five minutes to decide when I do it the night before – and that includes laying out the clothes.
-Once you know what your favorite personal time wasters are, it's usually easy to come up with a strategy to stop doing them.
-See 11 Time Management Tips for more about eliminating time wasters.
+Once you know what your favorite personal time-wasters are, it's usually easy to come up with a strategy to stop doing them.

 From Saving Time to Time Management